mohd-akram/blog/_posts/2017-07-02-generating-user-friendly-random-ids.md

 First, it uses a case-insensitive, 31-character alphabet which consists of the digits and lowercase letters while excluding `01ilo`.
 This significantly reduces the possibility of transcription errors.
-Secondly, it uses the cryptographically strong `crypto.randomBytes()` function to reduce the predictability of generated IDs.
+Secondly, it uses the cryptographically strong `crypto.getRandomValues()` function to reduce the predictability of generated IDs.
 Lastly, it removes any modulo bias and returns a random ID with the exact length specified.